1ChaLLengeR1/construction-website-vue.js/README.md

 - similar information: https://arturscibor.pl/projects/project/f6ece8b2-c4f5-4802-9535-b66ea10b2a35

 # Project idea:
 ###### The idea for the website was to build a visual website for the client, but unfortunately the client gave up on the idea.
 This Project was supposed to be a simple showcase.
 While writing, I decided that I would add a simple backend based on node.js to learn something more than just the frontend.
+I made the project myself in Figma, unfortunately I don't have the save :(

 # Technologies:
 ### Frontend:
+- Figma
 - Vue.js
 - Vuex
 - Vue Router